Convex-Dev/design/docs/cad/003_encoding/README.md

 It should be noted that this system can technically support arbitrary sized integers, however for use in CAD3 encoding it is limited to up to 63-bit integer values.
 It seems unlikely that anyone will ever actually need to construct or encode a data structure with this many elements, so this may be considered sufficiently future-proof.

 Note: In the Convex reference implementation a signed variant (VLC Long) is also available.
-This is not used in CAD3.
+This is not currently used in CAD3.

 ### `0x00` Nil